import torch

 torch.save(model1.state_dict(), base_model_pth)

-main_model.pth: Zip archive data, at least v0.0 to extract, compression method=store
+!file {base_model_pth}main_model.pth: Zip archive data, at least v0.0 to extract, compression method=store

 # saving lora weights